Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 ܠܐܚܪܢܐ ܕܝܢ ܦܪܘܫܘܬܐ ܕܪܘܚܐ

-The English translators of the Syriac used the existing English translations of the Greek and Latin to come up with an English equivalent.
+The English translators of the Syriac used the existing English translations of Greek and Latin to come up with an English equivalent.
 John Etheridge has the discerning of spirits while James Murdoch has discerning of spirits and George Lamsa has the means to distinguish the true Spirit.

 The key word in the Syriac ܦܪܘܫܘܬܐ paruoshuta point to some potential clues.
 The Syriac lexicons provided no additional information than the traditional translation traditions on this verse as discernment, but the word itself pointed to some history in its Hebrew or Rabbinic Aramaic form.
 This noun has a rich history in Jewish tradition. פָּרָשָׁה which is described by the Morfix online dictionary as, matter, affair, issue ; (Jewish ritual) section of the Torah read on Sabbath in the synagogue ; pericope.9

 Marcus Jastrow’s ספר מלים Dictionary, continues the same theme as the Morfix, plus adds this one word definition: interpretation10.
-Now, this is still not enough information to build a solid case of a Jewish liturgical background to the idea of discernment of spiritis.
+Now, this is still not enough information to build a solid case of a Jewish liturgical background to the idea of discernment of spirits.
 Another step required is to see if this idea has existed in other Jewish publications.

 A later Hebrew translated New Testament